kaonone/POC-polkadai-bridge/README.md

-# erc20-substrate-bridge
+# DAI Ethereum  <-> Parity Substrate Bridge
-A SRML-based Substrate node, ready for hacking.
+ Ethereum <-> Parity Substrate Blockchain bridge for self transfers of DAI Token (ERC20) to sDAI (ERC20 representation).

 ## You can try it out in our chain:
 1. Make sure you have ethereum and substrate extensions.
 Typical choises would be: